Coldcard/firmware/docs/upgrade-recovery.md

 _This document applies only to the Mk4.
 Earlier COLDCARDs did not use this approach._

-On the new Mk4 COLDCARD, we have done away with the slow external SPI flash (serial flash) chip entirely.
-In it's place we use a much faster and huge 64 Mbit PSRAM chip (quad SPI RAM chip: ESP-PSRAM64H).
+On the COLDCARD, we have done away with the slow external SPI flash (serial flash) chip entirely (used in Mk1-Mk3).
+In it's place we use a much faster and huge 64 Mbit PSRAM chip (quad SPI RAM chip:
+ESP-PSRAM64H).

 This chip is volatile and forgets its contents at power down.